DhananjayThomble/URL-Shortener-App/README.md

 - The application is set to run on port 3000 by default, but you can configure this by setting the PORT environment variable.

-- The cors middleware is used to allow cross-origin resource sharing (CORS) so that the server can accept requests from different origins (to be used in the case of chrome extension).
+- The cors middleware is used to allow cross-origin resource sharing (CORS) so that the server can accept requests from different origins (to be used in the case of Chrome extension).